-25 Free Apps Every Traveler Should Know About
+22 Best Travel Apps Every Traveler Should Know About

-If you find yourself in the midst of a long layover or a delayed flight, Dayuse can get you into a hotel room for a few hours at a discounted price of 75 percent less than what the typical overnight rate would be.
-The app boasts 4,000 hotels in 20 countries and allows you to make free cancellations up to the very last minute.
-Selections include everything from business hotels to well-being accommodations, with payments made directly when you arrive.
-You also get full use of the hotel's amenities for the duration of your stay.
+If you find yourself in the middle of a long layover, Dayuse can get you into a hotel room for a few hours for up to 75 percent less than what the typical overnight rate would be.
+The app features 5,000 hotels in 23 countries, and allows you to make free cancellations at the last minute, in case you manage to catch an earlier flight.

-RV Parks and Campgrounds
+RV Parks & Campgrounds

 Nike Training Club

 Hitting the gym while you're traveling can be tough, but with Nike Training Club, you'll feel like you have a personal trainer right in your pocket.
 That's because you can access hundreds of free workouts from Nike Master Trainers and celebrities like Kevin Hart, Serena Williams, and Cristiano Ronaldo.
 Audio and video clips help you make sure you're on top of your technique, while personalized training plans will keep you on track.

 If you don't have much time to spare at the airport, Grab allows you to check out what food selections are near your gate, and gives you the option to pre-order your meal so you can pick it up on the way.
 The app currently operates at over 60 airports worldwide, giving you plenty of bites to choose from on your next trip.